DAILY DISCIPLINE #47

 DAY 6- This call to Abraham to leave all and GO was not easy.
 Imagine saying good-bye forever to those you love and never seeing your homeland again.
-Will our own personal call be any easier?
+Will God's call to us be any easier?

 DAY 7- As we will see in Abraham's life, what he had to "give up" in choosing to obey God was more than compensated for by God.
 What is God's promise to us?

-DAY 9- We may not be called to leave our country and family, but all of us who are set to follow God will need to be cut off from earthly props and supports.
+DAY 9- We may not be called to leave our country and family, but all of us who are set on following God will need to be cut off from earthly props and supports.
 Many of God's children would describe this "surgery" as their dark hours.
 What is God's ultimate purpose in allowing hard things to happen to us?